 This is a commonly asked question since the options available for today’s bride vary greatly.
 It helps to get an idea of the difference before selecting a wedding veil for your special day.

 Bridal Illusion – This is the most commonly used fabric for a standard wedding veil by most bridal veil designers.
 Bridal Illusion is soft tulle made of 100% nylon.
-The texture may vary from one manufactured lot to the next, however a good quality bridal illusion will be soft to the touch and have fine netting.
-Lower quality or even some dyed colors tones of bridal illusion may have a slightly “scratchy” or hoarse texture.
+The texture may vary from one manufactured lot to the next, however, a good quality bridal illusion will be soft to the touch and have fine netting.
+Lower quality or even some dyed colors tones of bridal illusion may have a slightly “scratchy” or coarse texture.
 Bridal illusion photographs well and is translucent, thus suitable for a blusher layer veil or drop veil style.
 Bridal illusion can be used to create any length or number of tiers for a wedding veil and is available in 108″ widths at the widest.

 Silk Tulle – Silk tulle is very beautiful and drapes elegantly.
 However, it is not commonly used for the creation of wedding veils due to the delicate nature of the fabric.
 Silk tulle is made of 100% silk and is the most expensive bridal veil tulle one might find for this reason.
 Silk tulle is available in several textures.
 French silk tulle is the most delicate, most fragile, and hardest silk tulle to deal with in creating a bridal veil.
 It has a very fine soft texture almost similar to the feel of fine hosiery if you will.
 However, Italian silk tulle both have wider netting and coarse textures although still 100% silk.
-Italian and English silk tulle are best suited for veils with trims or applied bead work.
+Italian and English silk tulle is best suited for veils with trims or applied beadwork.
 Silk tulle can be used to create any length and number of tiers for a wedding veil and is commonly available in widths from 60″ wide to 110″ widths.
 However, be prepared for a more expensive veil.
-For a less expensive options is the silk blend tulle.
+For less expensive options is the silk blend tulle.
 This is often just termed “silk tulle” however, it is not 100% silk there is a little polyester blended in the silk to create an equally sheer and soft feel to the fabric but it does have some stretch.

 English Net – This is one of our favorite materials for creating wedding veils.
 Our English net is made of polyester nylon and has a very soft texture and drapes similar to chiffon but has the advantages of a bridal illusion veil as it is also transparent.
-It is a weightier fabric due to the polyester blend and so is best worn as a single tiered veil but an excellent alternative for the brides seeking a non-tulle based wedding veil.
+It is a weightier fabric due to the polyester blend and so is best worn as a single-tiered veil but an excellent alternative for the brides seeking a non-tulle based wedding veil.
 English net is available in 45″ width only.

-Point D’Esprit – This fabric features a criss cross dotted pattern as shown in the photo at the top or dotted pattern without a criss cross as shown in the photo at the bottom over English net or 100% cotton.
+Point D’Esprit – This fabric features a criss-cross dotted pattern as shown in the photo at the top or dotted pattern without a criss-cross as shown in the photo at the bottom over English net or 100% cotton.
 It is a particular favorite for brides seeking to accompany a lace adorned wedding dress.
 Depending on the lot of fabric the texture can be a little coarse or soft depending on how the run of fabric is made from the fabric manufacturer.
 It can be worn as a single or two-tiered wedding veil in any length and is translucent although patterned.
 Fabric widths only come in 45″ at the widest, so any Point D’Esprit wedding veil will not be wider than 45″.